Filing an Emergency Bankruptcy in Oregon

 Why File an Emergency Bankruptcy?

 When you file for bankruptcy, the automatic stay kicks in.
 The automatic stay prohibits most creditors from continuing collection actions against you.
 If you are behind on your car payments or mortgage payments and you file for bankruptcy, the car loan lender won’t be able to repossess your vehicle and your mortgage company will not be able to foreclose, at least temporarily.
 There are limits and exceptions to the automatic stay.
-You should contact one of our experienced Vancouver WA emergency bankruptcy attorneys.
-Our Vancouver WA emergency bankruptcy lawyer will take the time to listen to your concerns and discuss the possibility of filing an emergency bankruptcy for you.
+You should contact one of our experienced Portland OR emergency bankruptcy attorneys.
+Our Portland OR emergency bankruptcy lawyer will take the time to listen to your concerns and discuss the possibility of filing an emergency bankruptcy for you.

 The automatic stay kicks in right away when you file the minimum forms required in an emergency bankruptcy.
 That way, your property is protected and you have more time to complete and file the rest of the forms.